giznaj/FleetCar/README.md

 # FleetCar
 Arduino project for an autonomous car

-## Developed for arduino hobbyists (MA570)
+## Developed for Arduino hobbyists
-This is a tool to help visualize randomess and probability by displaying data in bar charts.
+This Arduino project simulates an autonomous vehicle.
+It has some basic AI and/or autonomy that allows it to drive and correct for errors.

 ### Installation Instructions
 1. Configure sketch as per your hardware needs